-Applying for a HMO Licence
+Applying for an HMO Licence

 Landlords must have a valid licence for each HMO they own.

-Watch our video (link opens in new window)
+Watch our video about how to apply for an HMO licence (link opens in new window)

 Apply and pay for your licence (link opens in new window).

 Within seven days of submitting the application, the applicant must publish information of the application in one or more newspapers, circulating in the locality of the HMO and provide a copy to the NIHMO Unit.

 We will only begin processing an application after we receive the completed application and payment.